hkatic/clock/readme.md

 - C: Cancel the next alarm;
 - Spacebar: Speaks current stopwatch or count-down timer;
 - H: List all layered commands (Help).

+## Compatibility

+- This add-on is compatible with the versions of NVDA ranging from 2014.3 until 2018.4.

 [1]: https://addons.nvda-project.org/files/get.php?file=cac